videosdk-live/agents-quickstart/README.md

 - **Voice-Enabled AI Agents**: Integrate AI agents that can speak and listen in real-time meetings
 - **Multiple LLM Providers**: Support for OpenAI, Google Gemini LiveAPI, and AWS Nova Sonic
-- **Modular & Flexible Pipelines**: Choose between integrated real-time pipelines or build your own with the `CascadingPipeline` to mix and match STT, LLM, and TTS providers.
+- **Modular & Flexible Pipelines**: Choose between integrated real-time pipelines or build your own with the `CascadingPipeline` to mix and match STT, LLM, and TTS providers
 - **🤖 Agent to Agent (A2A) Communication**: Enable specialized agents to collaborate and share domain expertise
 - **Function Tools**: Enable your agents with capabilities like retrieving data or performing actions
 - **Real-time Communication**: Seamless integration with VideoSDK's real-time communication platform
 - **Vision Support**: Direct video input from VideoSDK rooms to Gemini Live by setting `vision=True` in the session context.(Note: Vision is exclusively supported with Gemini models via the Gemini Live API)

+### 🔧 Why Choose Cascading Pipeline?

+The `CascadingPipeline` approach is particularly powerful for:

+- **Cost Optimization**: Mix premium and cost-effective services (e.g., use Deepgram for STT, OpenAI for LLM, and a budget TTS provider)
+- **Multi-language Support**: Use specialized STT providers for different languages while keeping the same LLM
+- **Performance Tuning**: Choose the fastest provider for each component based on your requirements
+- **Compliance & Regional Requirements**: Use specific providers that meet your regulatory or data residency needs
+- **Custom Processing**: Add your own logic between STT and LLM processing through `ConversationFlow`

 ## 🧠 Core Components